0xJs/RedTeaming_CheatSheet/windows-ad/Evasion.md

 - [https://github.com/danielbohannon/Invoke-Obfuscation](https://github.com/danielbohannon/Invoke-Obfuscation)
 - [https://github.com/JoelGMSec/Invoke-Stealth](https://github.com/JoelGMSec/Invoke-Stealth)

-### Obfuscation techniques
+### Evasion techniques
-- Examples are in PowerShell but techniques can be implemented in every coding language
+- Most examples are in PowerShell but techniques can be implemented in every coding language

-#### Powershell
+#### Things that get you caught
+- Using Templates; MSbuild template / scripts / etc
+- Not changing variable & function names
+- Not removing comments
+- Not obfuscating common code exec patterns
+  - Appplies to scripts, templates & Compiled code
+- Not changing error messages etc.
+- Entropy
+   - Rougly - high entropy = more random
+   - Higher entropy = less compressible
+   - Problem: we encrypt shellcode to evade
+   - encrypted shellcode = more random -> higher entropy
+   - Dont randomize all the things
+      - Changing default variable/func. names is good, but random characters is bad.
+Use two-word pairs.

+#### How amsi evaluates PowerShell commands
 - The code is evaluated when its readable by the scripting engine
 - This is what allows us to still be able to obfuscate our code
 ```